WHO KILLED THE CAT

 Her Story uses a nonlinear way to tell the story as well.
 It is a suspense movie game that users can play as an investigator and see an old computer database from a police system.
 There is a video recording of a case in a nonlinear timeline.
 People can step closer to the truth through these fragmented video clues.

 This game gives me a lot of inspiration.
 Since the topic of my thesis is about murder as well, I learned how to leave clues, create suspense and how to set up the clues as video clips.
-For example, there are three videos related to the keyword goblet, one shows a girl’s hand with a a cup instead of a goblet, the second video shows a hand without a ring poisoning a goblet.
+For example, there are three videos related to the keyword goblet, one shows a girl’s hand with a ring choosing a cup instead of a goblet, the second video shows a hand without a ring poisoning a goblet.
 I think participants in my project will know what happened next.
 Why was she poisoning and what’s the meaning of the ring.
 Finally the third video(directly related to keyword cup) shows will show that someone drinks the cup of tea.
 I used a synonyms way that lets users become detectives uncovering the truth as they investigate the story.

 This story based on the Schrodinger’s Cat, "Before opening the box, the cat is both dead and alive.”
 This theory can represent both parallel worlds and human nature who has both angel and evil.
 If the audience is care enough, they will find there are two characters existed in two different parallel worlds.
 They fight and murdered each other, like human always feel struggling when facing a choice.
 The cat stands for human’s desire and the whole room is a symbol of human nature which always exists two different dimensional people.